Are Okinawa Sea Snakes Dangerous? What Snorkelers Should Actually Worry About

 Can I snorkel at a wild beach in Okinawa?

 You can, but it requires more caution.
-Wild beaches may have no jellyfish net, no lifeguards, no warning signs, and limited emergency support.
+Wild beaches often have no jellyfish net, no lifeguards, no warning signs, and limited emergency support.
 Check weather, tide, currents, entry points, and your own swimming ability before entering.
 If anything feels uncertain, choose a managed beach or guided tour instead.

 What is the safest simple rule for Okinawa snorkeling?

 Do not touch marine life, do not walk barefoot, do not snorkel alone, and do not enter rough or unfamiliar water.
-For most visitors, the safest plan is to swim inside a managed area or join an organized snorkeling tour.
+For most visitors, the safest plan is to swim inside a managed beach area or join an organized snorkeling tour.